mlexchange/mlex_scientific_txt2image/README.md

 A diffusion model pipeline to generate realistic scientific dataset based on iterative human labels/feedback.

 ## Install
 The full pipeline contains two parts, a diffusers generator and an enssemble classification process.
-Due to version conflicts (`xformers` are needed for finetuning and inferencing with diffusers on GPU), we install them in two different environments.
+Due to version conflicts (`xformers==0.0.17` are needed for finetuning and inferencing with diffusers on GPU), we install them in two different environments.

 Install diffusers enviroment `pip install -r requirements-diffusers.txt`
 Install classification environment `pip install -r requirements-classification.txt`